The U.S. Just Officially Left the Paris Agreement. Can it Be a Leader in the Climate Fight Again?

-The U.S. – the world’s second largest emitter of greenhouse gases – formally withdrew from the U.N.’s 2015 Paris climate change agreement on Nov.
+The U.S.—the world’s second largest emitter of greenhouse gases—formally withdrew from the U.N.’s 2015 Paris climate change agreement on Nov.
 4.

 Now ratified by 189 countries, the Paris Agreement is the most important international accord on combating climate change.
-It sets a central goal of limiting global average temperature increase to well below 2 degrees Celsius over the pre-industrial era – a threshold at which the impacts of climate change become catastrophic for life on earth.
+It sets a central goal of limiting global average temperature increase to well below 2 degrees Celsius over the pre-industrial era—a threshold at which the impacts of climate change become catastrophic for life on earth.
 Under the Obama administration, the U.S. was central to negotiating the deal five years ago.

 But in June 2017 President Donald Trump announced his intention to pull the U.S. out of the agreement, arguing that its rules, which require countries to set national goals for cutting emissions, “[disadvantage] the United States to the exclusive benefit of other countries”.
 Under the terms of the agreement, countries had to wait until three years after the pact entered into force in November 2016 to make plans to leave, and then a further year after their official notification.
-By chance, that brought the U.S.’ formal exit date to the day after the 2020 presidential election – which has so far returned no clear winner.
+By chance, that brought the U.S.’ formal exit date to the day after the 2020 presidential election—which has so far returned no clear winner.

 Until today, U.S. representatives have been allowed to take part in Paris-related talks to offer technical expertise but it has lost its leadership role on climate action, says Kelley Kizzier, associate vice president for international climate at the Environmental Defense Action Fund, who has served as an E.U. negotiator for the Paris Agreement.
 “But on a political level, the U.S. has essentially been a no-show since 2017.”